spikegrobstein/capistrano-mailgun/README.md

 ### github_url

-If your project is hosted on Github and you'd like to have links to the github repository in the deployment notifications, update this.
+If your project is hosted on Github and you'd like to have links to the Github repository in the deployment notifications, set this.
 It should be in the following format:

     https://github.com/USERNAME/PROJECT